bonn0062/GSoD/absolute_beginners.rst

   (3, 4)

+This output tells you that your array has three rows and four columns.

-You can find the number of rows with:
+You can just find the number of rows with:

 ::